skenderidis/f5-cis-lab/README.md

 <img src="https://raw.githubusercontent.com/skenderidis/f5-cis-lab/main/images/cis-lab-1.png">

-We will use Ansible to perform the following:
+We will use Ansible to configure the following:
 * Provision the F5 appliance with Declerative Onboarding.
 * Configure Kubernetes on the 3 ubuntu VMs
 * Configure Flannel between BIGIP and Ubuntu Nodes/Master